Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/InflationCapFloorEngine.rst

 Implemention
 ============
-the `YoYInflationBlackCapFloorEngine` is year-on-year inflation cap/floor engine based on black formula.
-The structure of the engine is shown as the figure below:
+The `YoYInflationBlackCapFloorEngine` is year-on-year inflation cap/floor engine based on black formula.
+The structure of the engine is shown in the following figure:

 .. _my-figure1:
 .. figure:: /images/inflationEngine.png